-How to Extract Numbers from a String in Google Sheets
+How to Label a Legend in Google Sheets (with Simple Steps)

 To get a cleaned version or sort our dataset properly, we often need to extract numbers from strings in Google Sheets.
 For this purpose, we can use the REGEXEXTRACT, ARRAYFORMULA,